5th Floor, Brigade Towers,

 In India, the demand for automatic transmission cars and SUVs has significantly increased over the past three years.

 During 2014-2015, the sales of passenger cars with automatic transmission accounted for 5% of the total sales.
-By the end of 2018, this figure increased to 12% of the total passenger car sales, accounting to about 3.7 lakh units a year.
+By the end of 2018, this figure increased to 12% of the total passenger car sales, accounting for about 3.7 lakh units a year.
 Maruti Suzuki was the largest producer of automatic cars in India, with sales accounting to over 1.5 lakh units in 2018.

 Almost 80% of the cars sold in India are under the price range of 12 lakhs.
 Within this price range, Maruti Suzuki’s Vitara Brezza, Dzire, Baleno, Toyota’s Yaris, and Honda’s Amaze are the top-selling automatic transmission cars in the country.